SchmidtDSE/api_dock/README.md

-# API Box
+# API Base

-API Box is a flexible API gateway that allows you to proxy requests to multiple remote APIs and Databases through a single endpoint.
+API Base (API(s) + (data)Base(s)/base-(for)-API(s)) a flexible API gateway that allows you to proxy requests to multiple remote APIs and Databases through a single endpoint.
 The proxy can easily be launched as a FastAPI or Flask app, or integrated into any existing python based API.

 ## Table of Contents